-FALs are lessons designed to help teachers assess what their students have learned about important math concepts and problem-solving skills.
-FALs are intended to be used alongside existing curriculum as a diagnostic.
-FALs that focus on math concepts, for example, should be used about 2/3 of the way through a unit covering that concept.
+Formative Assessment Lessons (FALs) (also called Classroom Challenges) are free lessons available online from the Math Assessment Resource Service.
+There are 100 lessons in all, covering topics in grades 6-12.
+FALs are designed to help teachers assess what their students have learned about important math concepts and problem-solving skills.
+Each lesson attempts to integrate formative assessment into everyday teaching.
+FALs that focus on math concepts, for example, are intended to be used about 2/3 of the way through a unit addressing that concept, or to review topics previously covered.
 A complete guide for teachers and administrators can be found here.

-These materials have been created by a research-practice partnership that includes MƒA, the New York State Master Teacher Program, Montclair State University, and the State University of New York, Buffalo State.
+These materials have been created by an NSF-funded research-practice partnership that includes MƒA, the New York State Master Teacher Program, Montclair State University, DePaul University, and the State University of New York, Buffalo State.